software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 Before starting to implement the frontend features, we should test that the endpoints work as expected.
 GET method endpoints are easy to test with a web browser by just visiting the endpoint URL, for example <http://localhost:8080/api/quizzes>.
 POST method endpoints can be tested with tools such as [Postman](https://www.postman.com/).

+{: .note }

+> The GET method endpoint error responses will be displayed as a HTML error page in a web browser.
+To see what the JSON error response looks like, use Postman to send the request.

 {: .highlight}

 > The last three user stories are related to the student dashboard and they should be implemented as a frontend application which uses REST API endpoints implemented in the backend.
 Use the Vite application in the `frontend` folder as the staring point of your implementation.

-{: .important-title }

-> Exercise 16
->
-> Create two new labels: "frontend" and "backend".
-Add the "frontend" label for frontend-related tasks and the "backend" label for backend-related tasks.

 {: .highlight}